Candice-Each/test/README.md

 just for test!!!!!
-will delete after finish my works create this because the combine pages cannot open correctly in my computer
+will delete after finish my works!! create this because the combine pages cannot open correctly in my computer!